 Keynote Speaker - Women in Internal Audit Leadership Conference - Washington, DC.

 Christa Steele became the youngest CEO in the United States to lead a $3.5 billion asset size bank located in the San Francisco Bay Area.
 Her career spans close to 25 years, which began as a bank teller while attending college.
 As a former public company CEO with $500 million in market capitalization, she improved core earnings 43% in a single calendar year, doubled the bank’s value in less than two years, and successfully led the bank’s sale for a premium in 2015.

 Until recently, Steele was a partner and board member of FIG Partners, a highly successful investment banking firm with 10 locations across the United States.
 FIG Partners was sold to Janney Montgomery Scott in April 2019.
-She currently serves on the board of directors for OFG Bancorp (NASDAQ: OFG) in Puerto Rico, Recology in California, Sasser Family Holdings in Illinois, the NACD Northern California Chapter, and Pacific Coast Banking School in Washington.
+She currently serves on the board of directors for OFG Bancorp (NYSE: OFG) in Puerto Rico, Recology in California, Sasser Family Holdings in Illinois, the NACD Northern California Chapter, and Pacific Coast Banking School in Washington.
 Her expertise leading a complex, highly scrutinized, and regulated company provides a desirable and diverse skill set transferable across multiple industry verticals.

 Steele was honored by the San Francisco Business Times as a most influential leader in Bay Area business and by Crowe Horwath for driving significant financial performance improvement.
 For the better part of three years, her time has been spent on a variety of digital technology initiatives in and outside of financial services.
 She is a well-known speaker and thought leader of blockchain technology, digital disruption, and why artificial intelligence, big data, and the use of predictive analytics must be considered when evaluating a company’s overall digital and corporate strategy.